 - Ask the vendor how their solution will help solve the company's inventory-based problems.

 - Determine if the vendor's software is capable of accommodating multiple warehouses, store locations, or sales channels such as e-commerce.

 - Research the limitations of the selected vendors and narrow down the choice to three that best address the company's needs.

-Some inventory solutions only offer a certain number of features while others are highly customizable to the needs of their clients.
+only offer a certain number of features while others are highly customizable to the needs of their clients.
 Take the following points into consideration-

 - Document the number of modules and features that each selected inventory management system comes with and whether more can be added if necessary.

 - Rank the three selected vendors by which provides the highest level of customization and flexibility.

 - Research whether the software can integrate with mobile phones or other devices that management frequently uses on the job.

 Here are the key takeaways to remember about using an inventory management system to track data-

 - Use an Excel spreadsheet to organize inventory data into three primary categories- Product, Orders, and Sales.